yassineayouch/yassineblog.github.io/_posts/2017-10-15-stop-revokation.md

 ---
 layout: post
-title: How to stop the jailbreak certificate from getting revoked
+title: How to stop the jailbreak certificate from getting revoked (UPDATED)
-date: 2017-08-22 16:00:00
+date: 2017-10-15 11:00:00
 ---

 Hey,